nikaspran/nikaspran.github.io/_posts/2014-09-27-unit-testing-ui-router-configuration.md

 ---
 ### Why?

-In Angular, configuration is code, so one could argue there is no real reason not to test it.
+Angular app configuration is code, so one could argue there is no real reason not to test it.
 If you misconfigure your application, it's no less threatening than a bug in some controller or service.

 End-to-end testing can (and should) be used to verify major functionality.
 It is, however, rather more difficult to write and maintain.
-In contrast, unit tests let you test the details at impressive speeds.
+In contrast, unit tests let you check the details at impressive speeds.

 Unit testing the `.config()` blocks in your Angular app seems a daunting task at first.
 You can't easily access the providers (tests run after